Dilan-GitHub/AutomotiveSales/README.md

-Here's a draft for your project's README file:

 Sales Consultant Analysis Project

 This project showcases a data analysis on sales performance using both SQL and Python.
 It includes a step-by-step analysis and visualization aimed at understanding and improving sales outcomes based on historical data from an automotive dealership.